Office: 425-747-6770 x 201

 Dan is a veteran of over 35 years in education in Washington State.
 During the bulk of that time, he has held numerous teaching, coaching and administrative positions in the Seattle Archdiocese.
 His longest tenure was at St. John School in Seattle where he was principal from 1984-1999.
 During that term, he was also elected regional representative to the Department of Elementary Schools Executive Committee for the National Catholic Educational Association (NCEA) located in Washington D.C. and was a delegate to the NCEA’s National Congress on Catholic Schools for the 21st Century and its follow-up convocations.
 He is a 1993 graduate of the NCEA Principals’ Academy and in 1999 was honored as Distinguished Catholic School Graduate.
 From 1999-2004 he served as Executive Director for the Washington Federation of Independent Schools (WFIS), our state’s umbrella public policy voice for private schools and advocate at the state and national levels.
 In 2014, he was awarded the Edward M. Shaughnessy III Serving All God's Children Award for Inclusion.
 Dan holds a B.A. in Biology from Western Washington University and a M.Ed. in Educational Administration from Seattle University.

-His joy in life is sharing any free time possible with his wife, Mary, Principal at St. Anne School in Seattle and their four adult children (each a product of Catholic schools, K-16), their wonderful daughter-in-law, Leanna and granddaughters, Kristine and Adalyn.
+His joy in life is sharing any free time possible with his wife, Mary, Principal at St. Anne School in Seattle and their four adult children (each a product of Catholic schools, K-16), their wonderful daughters-in-law, Leanna and Jessica, and grandchildren, Kristine, Adalyn and Lucas.